This post is not sponsored, however, affiliate links are included throughout.

 It’s become an incredible tool that solves my specific needs: real food, no sugar, no flour, savory enough for my husband, simple enough for my kids, complimentary to the kinds of ingredients I want to be eating, etc.

-The Fall meal plan has always been my favorite, but don’t forget you can get $15 off ANY meal plan, including the Summer treats book, using this link.
+The Fall meal plan has always been my favorite, but don’t forget you can get 10% off your entire CSE order, including the Summer treats book, using this link.
 (FYI, I earn a little commission when you buy.)

 Clean Simple Eats protein shakes are my ice cream!
 I eat them 1-2 times per month.